Zeruel13/gt_MachineOS/README.md

 ## Installation
- to install, type the following into your OC Computer/Server.
+ to install, type the following into your OC Computer/Server and hit enter.
+tip: You can copy the code and paste it using middle-click on your mouse.

 `wget https://raw.githubusercontent.com/Zeruel13/gt_machineOS/master/setup.lua -f`